 Mary has also received nine honorary doctorates of Laws from 9 Canadian Universities.
 She also served as Chancellor of Trent University.

-In 2013, Ms. Simon received recognition as a nation builder from the Famous Five.
-She was recently honoured by the Public Policy Forum for her contributions to public life, public policy and governance in Canada.
+In 2013 Mary received recognition as a nation builder from the Famous Five.
+She was honoured by the Public Policy Forum for her contributions to public life, public policy and governance in Canada.

 She served as an Honorary Witness for the Truth and Reconciliation Commission.